azsry/phasmophobia_mechanics/README.md

 - Err...the game just checks if you have over $250,000 and sets you back to $100.
 Seems legit.

 ## Sanity
 - Game internally uses insanity, which is then displayed as sanity in the truck as (100 - insanity) + Random.Range(-2, 3)

+- Small map
+  - Normal drop rate: 0.12
+  - Setup drop rate: 0.09

 - Medium map
   - Normal drop rate: 0.08
-    - Setup phase drop rate: 0.05
+  - Setup drop rate: 0.05
 - Large map
   - Normal drop rate: 0.05
   - Setup drop rate: 0.03

 - Solo games (that are not a tutorial)
   - Drop rates from above / 2

 - Insanity
   - Capped at 50 during setup phase
   - Uncapped to 100 during regular play
-    - Decreases every 5 seconds by setup/normal drop rate, multiplied by difficulty rate (below)
+  - Increases every frame by ((deltaTime * setup/normal drop rate) * difficulty rate (below))
   - Insanity does not increase when you are in light or are outside the house
   - Light status updates every 2 seconds
+  - Insanity level is synced to other players every 5 seconds
   - Being within 3m of a Jinn instantly increases your insanity by 25%
   - Entering a recognised phrase into a Ouija Board has a 1-in-3 chance of increasing your insanity by 40%
   - Sanity pills decrease your insanity by 40%
   - Poltergeists increase your insanity by double the number of props they are allowed to move
 - If the ghost is visible, or is in hunting phase, and is within 10m of the player, the player's insanity raises by deltaTime (time since last frame) * sanity drain strength
     - Ghosts have a default sanity drain factor of 0.2
     - Phantoms have a sanity draining strength of 0.4

 ## Sanity effects
-- The game will attempt to spawn ghosts at a window when the player is inside the house at a random interval between 10s and 30s if the player's insanity is above 50, otherwise 20s.
+- The game will attempt to spawn ghosts at a window when the player is inside the house at a random interval between 10s and 30s if the player's insanity is above 50, otherwise at a random interval between 10s and 20s.
 - This ghost will start far away from the window and dash towards the window until it is 0.2m away, then disappear

 ## Difficulty levels